What to do AFTER Water Damage Occurs

-Each year, we experience flooding all over the United States: if you are unfamiliar with the difference between a flash flood warning, flood warning, and flood advisory; then read below!
+Lately, there has been flooding all over the United States.
+If you are unfamiliar with the difference between a flash flood warning, flood warning, and flood advisory; then read below!

 What is the difference between a Flood Watch and a Flood Warning issued by the National Weather Service?

 - Flash Flood Warning: Take Action!
 A Flash Flood Warning is issued when a flash flood is imminent or occurring.
 If you are in a flood prone area move immediately to high ground.
 A flash flood is a sudden violent flood that can take from minutes to hours to develop.
 It is even possible to experience a flash flood in areas not immediately receiving rain.

 - Flood Warning: Take Action!
 A Flood Warning is issued when the hazardous weather event is imminent or already happening.
 A Flood Warning is issued when flooding is imminent or occurring.